gauravloj/lookatme/docs/source/getting_started.rst

 ``--single`` / ``--one``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Render the markdown source as a single slide, ignoring all hrules.
+Render the markdown source as a single slide, ignoring all thematic_breaks.
 Scroll overflowing slides with the up/down arrow keys and page up/page down.

 ``--debug`` and ``--log``